ShrRa/interpython_hpc/_episodes/23-gpu-implementation.md

 - Load the GPU program and execute, caching data on-chip for performance.
 - Copy the results from device memory to host memory, also called device-to-host transfer.

+## CUDA Libraries in Python

+When programming GPUs from Python, we can choose between different levels of abstraction.
+Some libraries hide most of the CUDA details, while others give us fine-grained control.
+This choice depends on whether you want quick prototyping, large-scale training, or custom GPU kernels.

+### High-Level CUDA Libraries
+These libraries handle most CUDA operations automatically.
+They are easiest to use when your goal is training models or working with arrays without writing GPU kernels.

+- **PyTorch**: Deep learning framework with dynamic computation graphs; move data to GPU with `.to("cuda")`.
+- **TensorFlow**: Deep learning framework with built-in GPU acceleration; runs on GPU automatically if available.
+- **JAX**: NumPy-like library from Google; uses XLA to JIT-compile code for CPU, GPU (CUDA), and TPU backends.

+### Mid-Level CUDA Libraries
+These provide a familiar NumPy-like interface but allow more explicit GPU control when needed.

+- **CuPy**: Drop-in replacement for NumPy arrays; runs operations on the GPU and also supports writing custom CUDA kernels.

+### Low-Level CUDA Libraries
+These libraries give you the most control.
+You can write your own GPU kernels and manage device memory directly.

+- **Numba**: JIT compiler for Python; allows writing custom CUDA kernels using `@cuda.jit`.

+---

+## Implementing the libraries to use CUDA

+We will now implement vector addition for an input array of one million elements using two approaches: a high-level library (PyTorch) and a low-level library (Numba).
+These libraries were already installed during the Bura Setup stage of the environment configuration.

 ### Checking CUDA availability before running code